Fairytales (2 Brothers on the 4th Floor song)

 "Fairytales" is a song by Dutch Eurodance group 2 Brothers on the 4th Floor featuring rapper D-Rock and singer Des'Ray.
-It was released in 1996 by Lowland Records and CNR Music as the third single from the group's second album, 2 (1996).
-In their native Netherlands, the song peaked at number four, while entering the top 50 in Belgium (46) and Sweden (49).
+It was released in February 1996 by Lowland Records and CNR Music as the third single from the group's second album, 2 (1996).
+In their native Netherlands, the song peaked at number four, while entering the top 50 in Belgium and Sweden.
 On the Eurochart Hot 100, "Fairytales" peaked at number 85 in March 1996.
-Outside Europe, it was a number one hit for one week in Israel.
+Outside Europe, it was a number-one hit for one week in Israel.
 A computer generated music video was produced to promote the single, directed by Ben Liebrand.

 Critical reception

-Pan-European magazine Music & Media wrote, "Another possible smash hit from D-Rock and Des'Ray, backed by the Boer brothers.
+Upon the release, pan-European magazine Music & Media wrote, "Another possible smash hit from D-Rock and Des'Ray, backed by the Boer brothers.
 Radio-friendly dance from the Lowlands with a whiff of hardcore.
 The fast beats and spacey keyboards provide the backbone for the raps and vocals."